 For each guiding principle, a legal justification will be provided in a legal commentary (similar to, for example, the commentary developed for the Maastricht Principles on states’ extraterritorial obligations).
 The commentary will refer to existing sources of law (listed above) and constitute an expert opinion, as under the fourth source of law above.
 This expert opinion will use available legal tools for interpretation as necessary, such as recommendations and declarations adopted by states, interpretation of international law made by human rights experts (Concluding Observations of UN treaties bodies, reports of UN Special Rapporteurs, commentaries by lawyers, among other documents), and decisions of international and national courts (case-law).
 A considerable amount of legal review and research into applicable standards has already begun with research undertaken in over 12 countries since 2014, a review of national legislation, and case-law research.
 Engagements with UN treaty bodies between 2014 and 2017 has additionally resulted in more than 20 UN Concluding Observations on the role of private schools and the right to education, that add to the previous ones.
 Initial ground work to analyse these legal data was published in an article in the Oxford Review of Education (September 2016), building on previous articles.

 The Guiding Principles are being developed through an open, transparent, and broadly consultative process with a view to including a variety of perspectives and to reflect different contextual realities.
-From 2016 to 2017, a series of regional, national, and thematic consultations are being convened around the world.
-An online consultation open to all will be organised towards the end of 2017.
+From 2016 to 2018, a series of regional, national, and thematic consultations are being convened around the world.
+An online consultation open to all will be organised in 2018.

 While in other cases the development of guiding principles has mainly involved legal experts, the process for the development of these Guiding Principles aims to include inputs from all interested stakeholders, and to involve people from various backgrounds - human rights lawyers, education specialists and practitioners, and affected communities - and geographic regions.